wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 !!! question "Update the script and ingest the CSV data"

-    Edit the script `copy_file_to_incoming.py` to address the errors.
+    Edit the script `copy_file_to_incoming.py` to address the errors, using one of the following methods:

-    You can edit the file from the command line using `nano` or `vim` or you can use WinSCP to connect your Student VM, browse to the `exercise-materials/data-ingest` directory and edit `copy_data_to_incoming.py` using a local text editor.
+    - From the command line: use the `nano` or `vim` text editor to edit the script
+    - Using WinSCP: start a new connection using File Protocol `SCP` and the same credentials as your SSH client.
+Navigate to the directory `exercise-materials/data-ingest-exercises` and edit `copy_data_to_incoming.py` using the built-in text editor

     Ensure that you: